 As the growing trend of marijuana legalization in many countries all over the world continues, it’s really important for the public to obtain and access more information regarding this plant.
 Many studies have proven that this plant, especially through its cannabidiol (CBD) component, can help aid the healing process of the human body against several types of diseases but however, many studies are showing its adverse health effects too through its tetrahydrocannabinol (THC) component.
 Unfortunately, these important studies are usually being swept under the rag by many advocates of recreational use and of course, by those who have positioned themselves in the commercial market of this highly lucrative plant.
-And since marijuana market has become widely accessible in the United States, it became apparent that there has been a dramatic rise among teenagers using the substance both in its raw and processed form (edibles, vaping oils, etc.).
+And since marijuana market has become widely accessible in the United States, it became apparent that there has been a dramatic rise among teenagers using the substance both in its raw and processed form, from firms like Kushie Bites, (edibles, vaping oils, etc.).
+You can shop potent cannabis flowers and products online at https://bhang-bhang.com/.
 And especially today where the potency of the plant has highly upgraded, not to mention the high pesticides content, it’s really necessary to have more serious discussion about it for a better informed decision.

 How THC works in the brain